OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/implicitcomp.rst

 - :code:`guess_nonlinear(self, inputs, outputs, residuals)` :

   [Optional] This method allows the user to calculate and specify an initial guess for implicit states.
 It is called prior to every call to
-  `solve_nonlinear`, so it is useful for when you would like to "reset" the initial conditions on an inner nested solve whenever an outer loop solver or driver changes other values.
+  `solve_nonlinear`, so it is useful for when you would like to "reset" the initial conditions on an inner-nested solve whenever an outer loop solver or driver changes other values.
 Since it is a hook for custom code, you could also use it to monitor variables in the input, output, or residual vectors and change the initial guess when some condition is met.
-Here is a simple example where we use NewtonSolver to find one of the roots of a second order quadratic equation.
+Here is a simple example where we use NewtonSolver to find one of the roots of a second-order quadratic equation.
 Which root you get depends on the initial guess.

   .. embed-code::
       openmdao.core.tests.test_impl_comp.ImplicitCompTestCase.test_guess_nonlinear_feature